akaswang/learning-resources/README.md

-# Book Collection
+# Learning Resources

-A curated collection of books in PDF format, organized by genres and topics for easy access and discovery.
+A curated collection of books and research papers, organized by genres and topics for easy access and discovery.

 ## Contents